QAGIw3/PlatformQ/services/README.md

 ### Data Protection
 - Encryption at rest and in transit
-- Secrets management with Kubernetes Secrets
+- Secrets management with HashiCorp Vault
 - GDPR compliance features
 - Audit logging for all data access